-The Watt Reduction Factor extension calculates for a surface the ratio of the solar irradiance (W/m²) to the theoretical irradiance of an identical but virtual and isolated surface without surrounding surfaces.
+The Watt Reduction Factor extension calculates on surfaces the ratio of the solar irradiance (W/m²) to the theoretical irradiance of an identical but virtual surface without surroundings.
 The ratio is represented by a percentage between 0% and 100%.

 The Watt Reduction Factor can be interpreted as the normalization of a standard Watt calculation by the maximum reachable with the local climate.

-This indicator makes it possible to compare surfaces and to interpret their performance according to their geometric characteristics, minimizing the influence of climate and orientation.
+This indicator enables to compare surfaces and to interpret their performance according to their geometric characteristics, minimizing the influence of climate and orientation.

 This indicator is useful for performance optimization of a building, especially for low-energy houses.

-- This extension has parameters very close to those of the Watt extension.
+- This extension has parameters very close to the Watt extension.

 - In practice, a automated double Watt calculation is performed.
-The cache for the calculation is partly shared with the Watt extension one, in order to speed up calculation when using both extensions.
+The cache for the calculation is partly shared with Watt extension, in order to speed up calculation when using both extensions.

 a) A calculation "Watt"

 This first image corresponds to the rendering by the Watt extension on glazed surfaces.
-It makes possible to measure the energy differences according to the 2 orientations of the building and the floors.
-But these differences are only measurable in absolute value, and the difference of orientation to the sun can mask or amplify geometrical characteristics (or materials characteristics).
+It enables to measure the energy differences on the 2 orientations of the building and the floors.
+But these differences are only measurable in absolute value, and the difference in orientation to the sun can mask or amplify geometrical characteristics (or materials characteristics).

 b) The calculation "Watt Reduction Factor"